Lukas Nerurkar

 None

-Racing runs in his genes.
-Bike racing was never the most straightforward choice for Lukas however.
-He grew up in Addis Ababa, Ethiopia, where his dad – Olympic marathon and 10,000-meter runner Richard Nerurkar – moved their family after he had hung up his racing flats.
+Racing runs in Lukas Nerurkar’s genes.
+Cycling was never the obvious choice for Lukas, however.
+He grew up in Addis Ababa, Ethiopia, where his dad – Olympic marathon and 10,000 meter runner Richard Nerurkar – moved their family after he had hung up his racing flats.
 He’d always trained in Africa and loved the atmosphere.
 Lukas’s mom Gail was a runner too.
 His sister Almi was soon bounding in their footsteps.
 She became a runner as well.
 But as soon as Lukas started riding bikes, he knew that cycling was the sport for him.
 When he was a kid, he and his dad would escape Addis Ababa’s clogged streets and ride up into the hills above the city.

 Lukas just loved going farther and faster.